 However, as long as the signature is identifiable, it will likely serve its purpose, regardless of the signature style or consistency.

 Is a signature still legal if it’s not in cursive?

 Yes, a signature not written in cursive is just as legally binding as one written in cursive.
-Ideally, the signature should resemble the name of the signer to make it easier to authenticate.
+Ideally, the signature should resemble the signer’s name to make it easier to authenticate.
 However, as long as the intention and authenticity can be proven, a signature’s style doesn’t affect its legal validity.

 Since not everyone knows how to write in cursive, or even how to write at all, a signature is legal as long as it can be used to prove intent.
 It doesn’t matter if a signature is drawn, electronically typed, or written in cursive.
 If the signature can effectively be linked to the signer, its style doesn’t impact its validity.

 Can a signature be typed?